 Children: Why Structure is Necessary for Your Successful Life

-So, guys consider your parents are the maker of your life game, and if you don’t abide by the rules, they set for you, means you are letting down them and eventually experience loss in your life game.
+So, guys, consider your parents are the maker of your life game, and if you don’t abide by the rules they set for you, it means you are letting them down and eventually experience loss in your life game.
 But ‘sir, why should I follow the rules?
 I need my privacy and freedom’.
-I believe following routine and rules are good for you guys.
-You know what to expect when you go home after school because even your expectations are also bound to specific rules and routine which gives you a sense of discipline.
-Being disciplined in life will help you organise and peaceful in your later lives.
+I believe following routines and rules are good for you guys.
+You know what to expect when you go home after school because even your expectations are bound to specific rules and routines, which gives you a sense of discipline.
+Being disciplined will help you organise and be peaceful in your later lives.

-Remember, when exams come, you start feeling annoyed and become anxious about how you will be going to sort out your preparations etc. guess what?
-Following routines will help you to eradicate such anxiety, and you will feel relaxed because making and the following timetable would be the part of your habit.
+Remember, when exams come, you start feeling annoyed and anxious about sorting out your preparations, etc. Guess what?
+Following routines will help you eradicate such anxiety, and you will feel relaxed because making and the following timetable would be part of your habit.
 Do not consider method or home rules as capital punishment.
-Nobody wants to jeopardise your privacy or your freedom; it’s just your parents want you to become a successful citizen and a good human.
+Nobody wants to jeopardise your privacy or freedom; it’s just that your parents want you to become a successful citizen and a good human.

 Parents: What You Need to Understand About the Structure in Your Children’s Life

 First of all, parents, you need to understand that your kids are very well aware of who is in charge at home.
-Setting up rules and regulations are fine, but you also need to make sure whether your children are abiding those rules out of love or fear.
-Fear is one of the hindrances of child mental and social development.
+Setting up rules and regulations is fine, but you also need to ensure that your children abide by those rules out of love or fear.
+Fear is one of the hindrances of a child mental and social development.
 It is essential to know the difference between laws and rules.
-Early to bed, early to rise may be a routine/rule but if sometimes children do not make it on time there should be some flexibility instead of punishment for their behaviour.
-Remember, by force children may develop a sense of discipline in their life but might fail in many other components like creativity or social development.
-You are always the first line of contact and trust to your children; it is necessary to, first, build a healthy and trustful relation with your child instead bombard them with rigid laws.
+Early to bed, early to rise may be a routine/rule, but if sometimes children do not make it on time, there should be some flexibility instead of punishment for their behaviour.
+Remember, by force, children may develop a sense of discipline in their life but might fail in many other components like creativity or social development.
+You are always the first line of contact and trust to your children; it is necessary to build a healthy and trustful relationship with your child instead of bombarding them with rigid laws.

-So, students have you ever complain about your freedom is being sacked by your parents?
-Or Parents, have you ever found it difficult maintaining a routine for your child?
+So, students, have you ever complained about your freedom is being sacked by your parents?
+Or Parents, have you ever found it challenging to maintain a routine for your child?
 Share your stories in a comment below.